BaiyangZhang/oldBlog/_posts/2023-09-26-Introduction-to-Higher-Form-Symmetry.md

 For conventions used in this note, see my blog [here](http://www.mathlimbo.net/2022/07/17/Conventions-and-Formula/).

 In lecture 2 we have talked about classic symmetry and their re-interpretation using the language of differential (exterior) form.
-We have made the connection between the so-called symmetry defect operator (SDO) and a
+We have made the connection between the so-called symmetry defect operator (SDO) and a charged, point operator.
+In this note we try to generalized this concept to charged operators defined on manifolds of dimension more than zero, that is, a line, a surface, etc.